Home / Blog / Hermes Agent skills: how they work, how to create them, and what's on the Skills Hub

 How Hermes self-creates and improves skills

-This doesn't happen automatically for every task — the agent decides when a procedure is worth codifying.
-You can prompt it explicitly: 'Package what you just did as a skill so you can do it faster next time.'
+This does not happen automatically for every task — the agent decides when a procedure is worth codifying.
+You can also prompt it explicitly: 'Package what you just did as a skill so you can do it faster next time.'
+Skill versioning means the agent can roll back an update that broke something.

 The Skills Hub — agentskills.io